jumboduck/squirrel/README.md

 -   [Adam Orchard](https://codepen.io/orchard/pen/Jnwvb) for the 5 star rating code.
 -   [Andy Osborne](https://github.com/Andy-Osborne) for helping with the search functionality
 -   [KittySparkles](https://github.com/KittySparkles) for their support, encouragement and rigorous feedback throughout the project
+-   Many thanks to the whole Code Institute community for their help and support